 Hey Neighbor!
 We’re growing.
 Grow with us.

-2018 was our fourth year of growing food and community on Spruce Street!
+2019 is our fifth year of growing food and community on Spruce Street!
 We have now expanded our number of growing beds to twenty-seven and are at capacity for our space.

 Volunteer, Donate, Adopt a Plot